 I sat down to run the math of how more productive one would be if they invested a bit of time automating.
 Let's run a conservative calculation to see the time savings.

 If writing a script can save 5 minutes a day and you work an 8 hour day, you save 1% of your work time a day.
-If the next day you improve the script to save an extra 5 minutes beyond the 5 minutes saved yesterday, the time savings now compound exponentially.
+If the next day you improve the script to save an extra 5 minutes beyond the 5 minutes it started saving daily since yesterday, the time savings now compound exponentially.
+The script now saves 10 minutes daily.
 The initial value in the exponent is small, only 1.01, but it grows fast as time goes by.
 If you work only 40 weeks a year, 5 days a week, after 200 days this 1% of work time saved daily compounds to a productivity of 7.9x.

 This jump to 7.9x isn't much when you take into account the effort needed to produce it.
 It's exhausting to constantly automate.
 To add a new feature, most times you can't just call the script from the outside and be done with it but also have to change the insides of the script to work differently.
 Automate for only a couple of months and productivity hasn't doubled (it's only 1.86x) while it increased the risk.